Business areas & distribution rules

 Licensed through Copydan Verdens TV for exploitations in Denmark.

-Rights revenue from TV in public venues (TVO) is collected in accordance with the provisions of the Danish Copyright Act on extended collective licence (section 35(4)) and distributed to all right holders regardless of membership.
+Rights revenue from TV in public venues is collected in accordance with the provisions of the Danish Copyright Act on extended collective licence (section 35(4)) and distributed to all right holders regardless of membership.

 Disbursements in respect of TV in public venues concern the use of TV content in restaurants, bars and the like.